ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

     modify the existing options value or remove them, for now you can update this global var using browser's development-tools/console.

-    For string and numeric fields in chatRequestOptions, including even those added by a user at runtime by directly modifying gMe.chatRequestOptions, setting ui entries will be auto created.
+    For string, numeric and boolean fields in chatRequestOptions, including even those added by a user at runtime by directly modifying gMe.chatRequestOptions, setting ui entries will be auto created.

+    cache_prompt option supported by example/server is allowed to be controlled by user.
+So that any caching supported with system-prompt and chat history if usable can get used.
+If one has enabled chat history sliding window, then the chat history caching may or maynot kick in at the backend, based on aspects related to positional encoding, attention mechanism etal.

   headers - maintains the list of http headers sent when request is made to the server.
 By default Content-Type is set to application/json.
 Additionally Authorization entry is provided, which can